 A seasoning for the season

-At the press launch, Tomeu said it works well with pasta, rice, white fish and meat dishes.
+At the press launch, Tomeu said the new flavour salt works well with pasta, rice, white fish, and meat dishes.
 But there’s something particularly special about the new Boletus variety: for each pot of it sold over the next two years, Gusto Mundial Balearides SL – the company behind Flor de Sal d’Es Trenc – will donate 50 cents to the Mallorca-based Asociación ASNIMO (the Down Syndrome Association of the Balearics).
 This was Spain’s first association specializing in Down Syndrome, when it launched in 1976.

 A gourmet gift

 Many of ASNIMO’S services – which include a special education centre, occupational centres, day centres etc – receive public funds, but other projects, such as their Programa de Vida Independiente (independent living programme) receive only private funding.

 If you’re looking for something different to put into the Christmas stocking of a gourmet or keen cook, a pot of Flor de Sal d’Es Trenc Boletus is sure to please – and you’ll be helping an excellent cause.
 And I can vouch for the fact that the new flavoured salt works a treat with jacket potatoes . . .

 *Read more about Flor de Sal d’Es Trenc here.